wheelercj/pzq/README.md

 ## keyboard shortcuts

 * `h` toggles keyboard shortcut help
-* `a` changes your keyboard input mode to allow you to type a student's name.
-You will see "name: " and what you type appear in the bottom-left corner.
-When you have finished typing their name, press `enter` to add the student to the queue.
-You can also delete all of what you typed to cancel.
+* `a` allows you to enter a student's name to add then to the queue.
 * `n` brings the next student to the front of the queue, and rotates the previously front student to the end.
 * `z` undoes the previous `n` keypress.
 * `!` removes the last student in the queue.